 Eric owes his life to football, and this is not something he has forgotten.
 His playing days were cut short by the genocide and his subsequent emigration from Rwanda to the UK, but now he is aiming to use the sport at a grassroots level to bring communities together both here and in his homeland.

 '[The gap left by football] became a vacuum in my life.
-I kept thinking something was missing in what I was doing,' Eric says.
+I kept thinking something was missing in what I was doing,' Eric said.

 'Eventually, three or four years ago, I came up with the idea for a community initiative to help me get football back into my everyday life, but in a much more educational way.'